anubhav-nekko/cw_dns/README.md

    This will:
    - Create necessary directories
    - Initialize the database
-   - Copy sample PDFs to the schemes directory
    - Set up the secrets file
-   - Extract data from all PDFs in the schemes directory
+   - Create sample data with 1-2 schemes
-   - Populate the database with scheme details
+   - Migrate database schema if needed
-   - Create sample dealers and sales data

 3. **Run the Application**:
    ```bash